ayselrasul/data_mid_bootcamp_project_classification/tableau/README.md

+ **Question 6**:

-6.Consider a similar analysis for Household Size vs average balances for each quarter.
+ Consider a similar analysis for Household Size vs average balances for each quarter.
 You would observe a huge jump in average balance from Q1 to Q2 for households  with size 8